diefgonzalezpac/Technical_Assesment_VIP/README.md

 🗓️ Q3 — How many cancelled appointments are there between Oct 21, 2025 and Oct 24, 2025 (inclusive)?

 🧑‍⚕️ Q4 — What is the total number of confirmed appointments for each doctor?

+## AWS PROD ETL

+-- **Orchestration:**

+    Amazon MWAA (Managed Airflow)
+    Centralized DAGs, retries, SLAs, dependency management, auditability.

+-- **Extract (E):**
+    AWS Lambda on S3 events or scheduled by Airflow Validates uploads, unzips/xlsx→Parquet, basic normalization, pushes to S3 raw/bronze.

+-- **Transform (T):**

+    ELT in Snowflake using dbt (models, tests, docs) and/or SnowflakeOperator from Airflow.
+This keeps logic closer to the data and scales with Snowflake’s compute.

+-- **Load (L):**

+    As discussed in our last meeting Snowflake is the company’s warehouse Airflow → SnowflakeOperator: run COPY INTO on a schedule with file manifests